shaunc/ember-grid/README.md

 Note that as displayed above, the current `rowIndex` and `column` are available in the body of `eg-body`, but of course, needn't be referenced if not required by the calculation.

+<a name="control-scrolling"></a>
 ## Control scrolling & understand dimension defaults

 Use `scroll-y` and `scroll-x` to control whether `ember-grid` will enable scrolling over rows and columns (respectively).
 Possible settings are `true`, `false` and `"auto"`.
 The default behavior, if `width` and `height` are specified, is `scroll-x="auto" scroll-y="auto"`: scroll if the rows or columns do not fit in the window.

-If `width` and `scroll-x` are both not specified, `ember-scroll` will display all columns.
-In this case, if column widths are specified, then their sum will be the width used.
-If column widths are also not specified, then `ember-grid` renders itself to take up all available space (testing, using style `width:100%`), and divides the space evenly among rows.
+Currently, `true` has the same effect as `auto`.

+If `width` is not specified, then `ember-grid` will determine the width based on other factors.
+If `scroll-x` is false, and all columns have widths, then the width will be the sum of column widths.
+If either of these factors isn't true, then any css width will be used if present, or if not, the available width in the enclosing html element.
 Thus, the grid:

     {{#ember-grid data=myData }}
       {{eg-column key="name" width=150 }}